cjnaz/cjnfuncs/core.md

 logging.ERROR (40), or logging.CRITICAL (50).

 `clear` (bool, default False)
-- If True, the logging level history stack is cleared.
+- If True, the logging level history stack is cleared

 `save` (bool, default True)
 - If True, the current logging level is saved to the stack
 - If clear=True, then the clear is done first.
-If save=True also then the stack will have only the prior logging level
+If save=True also then the stack will have only the prior logging level.

 ### Returns
-- NoneType
+- None

 <br/>